Managing Database Connections

 There may be times when an individual user may wish to override the default database defined for the local machine.
 This is done by defining a user-specific default database, which will be chosen in preference to the node-specific one.

-UNIX + VMS: A user-specific default database is defined under Unix and OpenVMS by setting the environment variable or logical name called
+Linux + VMS: A user-specific default database is defined under Linux and OpenVMS by setting the environment variable or logical name called